-Ethics training can be very simple and straightforward and consist of questions for employees to ask themselves when contemplating a course of action, such as, “Would I be comfortable sharing this with my supervisor?”
+Ethics training can be straightforward and consist of questions for employees to ask themselves when contemplating a course of action, such as, “Would I be comfortable sharing this with my supervisor?”

 One question politicians could use to guide their own conduct is this: “How would I like it if this were described in the newspaper?”
-(Of course, it would also help if they would just assume that whatever it is will indeed end up in the paper. &/or the blogs.)
+(Of course, they could just assume that whatever it is will end up in the paper or blogs.)

-You might ask why any organization or category of professionals requires a code of ethics amid the panoply of available sets of guidelines such as moral values, laws, policies and procedures and so on.
-It’s that each falls short of what’s needed.
-With morals, we are talking about a set of beliefs that can differ from person to person and also from organizational values, while laws don’t supply the entire range and depth of standards that need to be set, and P&P change relatively quickly as “best practices” evolve in providing services to clients and customers.
+You might ask why any organization or category of professionals requires a code of ethics amid a panoply of moral values and laws, policies and procedures.
+With morals, we are talking about a set of beliefs that can differ from person to person and also from organizational values, while laws don’t supply the entire range and depth of standards that need to be set, and P&P change relatively quickly as “best practices” evolve.

-A well-developed code of ethics, on the other hand, is the one complete, customized and fairly rigid component of the organizational/professional culture.
+A well-developed code of ethics, on the other hand, is customized and fairly rigid component of the organizational/professional culture.
 It does not change much because it is harmonious with the mission, entirely reflective of core goals and values, and inseparable from institutional integrity.

 Let’s look more closely at core goals and values.
 In my field of adult developmental/intellectual disabilities services, most agencies nowadays have at least these goals in common: